BetterRules/openfisca-aotearoa/README.md

 pew new openfisca --python=python2.7
 ```

 The virtualenv you just created will be automatically activated.
 This means you will operate in the virtualenv immediately.
-You should see a prompt resembling this :
+You should see a prompt resembling this:
 ```sh
 Installing setuptools, pip, wheel...done.
 Launching subshell in virtual environment.
 Type 'exit' or 'Ctrl+D' to return.
 ```
-Additional information :
+Additional information:
 - Exit the virtualenv with `exit` (or Ctrl-D).
 - Re-enter with `pew workon openfisca`.